 The diary Frank kept during her confinement is now considered one of the most important accounts of the Holocaust, but the circumstances of her arrest have always been cloaked in mystery.

 It is believed that an anonymous tip helped guide the Nazis to the secret annex, yet despite decades of investigations, the identity of the informant has never been proven.

-Now, however, investigators are taking a fresh look at the case, hoping to provide new answers before the 75th anniversary of the famous arrest, in August 2019.
-The 20-person team is led, in part, by two retired FBI officials; former special agent Vince Pankoke, and behavioral scientist Roger Depue.
-As The New York Times reported, they hope to bring new technology, including forensic accounting, computer modeling and even crowd sourcing research, to examine existing evidence such as Anne Frank’s diary and the Amsterdam building where the Franks hid.
+Investigators began taking a fresh look at the case in 2016, hoping to provide new answers.
+A 20-person team for the Anne Frank House was led, in part, by two retired FBI officials; former special agent Vince Pankoke, and behavioral scientist Roger Depue.
+As The New York Times reported, they hoped to bring new technology, including forensic accounting, computer modeling and even crowd sourcing research, to examine existing evidence such as Anne Frank’s diary and the Amsterdam building where the Franks hid.

 In 2022, The Betrayal of Anne Frank: A Cold Case Investigation—which details the findings of Pankoke's investigation—cited Arnold van den Bergh, a Jewish businessman and member of the Jewish Council in Holland, as the culprit.
 Jewish Councils were set up in Nazi-controlled cities and pitted members of the Jewish community against one another.

 Anne Frank’s father Otto—the only member of the family to survive their subsequent deportation to the concentration camps—was among the first to assert that a betrayal had led to their capture.
 The group’s hideout was located inside a warehouse he had once owned, and they were aided by several of his employees as well as other Dutch sympathizers.